🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Political risk

-Should your operations rely on open commerce, purchase YES on "Will tariffs be introduced affecting [country]?"
-When tariffs take effect, your prediction market settlement helps compensate for operational losses.
-Throughout the 2025 US-China trade tensions, participants who employed this tactic recovered portfolio declines ranging from 5-15%.
+When your revenue depends on open markets, acquire YES on "Will tariffs be introduced affecting [region]?"
+Should tariffs materialise, your prediction market earnings help compensate for commercial harm.
+Throughout the 2025 US-China trade tensions, investors who employed this hedge recovered 5-15% of portfolio declines.

 Crypto risk